devilsclaw/flasher/Readme.txt

+Note by Chris Kobayashi (20190519):

+This fork of "flasher" is 64-bit clean on Linux.
+No attempt was made to validate it on either Windows or MacOS.

+Original README:

 This file is part of flasher.

 This project aims to create a generic cross-platform (CD/DVD)-ROM drive firmware dumping and flashing software.